WHAT YOU NEED TO KNOW ABOUT VASA PREVIA

 How is Vasa Previa Diagnosed?

 Vasa Previa is typically diagnosed during an ultrasound evaluation and most often best seen with transvaginal imaging.
-If Vasa Previa is present, the ultrasound will show a feta blood vessel either directly above or close next to the cervix.
+If Vasa Previa is present, the ultrasound will show a fetal blood vessel either directly above or close next to the cervix.
 Use of 3D ultrasound technology with and without Color Flow Doppler evaluations allows for proper delineation of the course of the fetal vessels and their proximity to the internal cervical opening.
 While making a diagnosis, your Maternal Fetal Medicine specialist will also evaluate the placental location and placental cord insertion site.
 If vasa previa is found, your doctor will most likely recommend additional ultrasounds as well as vaginal ultrasounds during the second or third trimester.
-In approximately 20%-25% of vasa previa cases, when suspected early in pregnancy the condition can actually resolve itself.
-Typically, vasa previa is diagnosed between weeks 18 and 26.
+In approximately 20%-25% of vasa previa cases, when suspected early in pregnancy the condition can actually resolve itself, varyingly defined as the vessel being > 2 to 5 cm away from the internal opening of the cervix..
+Typically, vasa previa is diagnosed between weeks 18 and 26, however, 1st trimester diagnosis has been described in the literauter.
 This early diagnosis is key for good outcomes with vasa previa.
-In the past, vasa previa was rarely diagnosed before rupture, causing significant concerns as this often leads to sudden fetal death, however, this is all now considered unpreventable.
+In the past, vasa previa was rarely diagnosed before rupture, causing significant concerns as this often leads to sudden fetal death, however, this is all now considered preventable.
 Today, diagnosing vasa previa during pregnancy allows your obstetrician to create the best plan possible to preserve your baby’s health and offer a better outcome.

 How to Manage a Pregnancy with Vasa Previa

 When an expecting mother is diagnosed with vasa previa, the goal is to safely plan the timing and method of delivery.
 In order to avoid complications, pelvic rest is often recommended.
 Pelvic rest would involve avoiding inserting anything into the vagina and refraining from intercourse.
 A short course of steroids may be used to help the baby’s lungs mature during the pregnancy as delivery may occur prematurely.
-In many cases of vasa previa, the condition resolves itself at some point through the pregnancy.
-However, other patients may require specialized care for a healthy and safe delivery, and others have a higher risk of delivering their baby early.
+In some cases of vasa previa, the condition may resolves itself at some point through the pregnancy, particularly the earlier it has been diagnosed.
+However, if this does not happen patients may require specialized plans of care including earlier delivery by cesarean section to avoid the onset of labor and rupture of membranes spontaneous.
+Some other patients have a higher risk of delivering their baby early.
 If you show concerning symptoms such as vaginal bleeding or preterm contractions, your obstetrician may recommend immediate hospitalization.
 This can also apply to patients who have had previous preterm birth or who have logistical issues such as living far from the hospital or otherwise facing difficulty arriving at the hospital quickly in case of an emergency.
-Finally, if early delivery occurs or is recommended, you may be admitted to the hospital early for close monitoring prior to the delivery.
+Finally, you may be admitted to the hospital early for close monitoring prior to the delivery usually around 32-34 wks gestation in most protocols.

 How Does Vasa Previa Affect Delivery?

-Once the presence of vasa previa is established, you and your doctor will often plan for a cesarean birth prior to 36-37 weeks at a hospital that is capable of caring for your baby under this condition.
+Once the presence of vasa previa is established, you and your doctor will often plan for a cesarean birth prior to 36-37 weeks at a hospital that is capable of caring for your baby.
 With a cesarean birth, your doctor can avoid the fetal risks of a vaginal birth through or near the fetal blood vessels.
 When this condition is detected early on, the ability for your doctor to plan and balance the risks of early delivery and risks of labor the survival rates for infants is over 95%.
 Many experts feel that a cesarean birth between 34 and 37 weeks (late preterm birth) often provides the healthiest result for mothers and babies.
 During an appointment at Maternal Fetal Medicine Associates, our specialists will explain the best plan for you, including whether a cesarean delivery will be necessary.
-Carnegie Imaging has been at the forefront of screening and managing this condition for the past 15 years and have published in peer reviewed journals their experience with over 100 cases of vasa previa patients diagnosed over this time period.
+Carnegie Imaging has been at the forefront of screening and managing this condition for the past 18 years and has published in peer-reviewed journals their experience with over 100 cases of vasa previa patients diagnosed over this time period.

 Schedule an Appointment